-ERS stands for Energy Recovery System, and it is a fairly new innovation within the world of F1.
-First bursting onto the scene in 2009, it has evolved over time to become integral to the powertrains within the F1 cars.
+ERS stands for Energy Recovery System, and it is one of the most important systems on a modern F1 car.
+First (properly) bursting onto the scene in 2009, it has evolved over time to become integral to the cars’ powertrains.
 So, what are the MGU-H and MGU-K, and how do they work?

 ERS in F1 stands for Energy Recovery System.
-The MGU-H uses excess exhaust gases from the engine to feed power to the energy store, which is then used to power the turbocharger’s compressor.
-The MGU-K feeds waste energy from the decelerating wheels back to the energy store for later use.
+The MGU-K feeds some of the waste energy lost under braking back to the energy store for later use.
+The MGU-H uses excess exhaust gases from the engine to feed power to the energy store, MGU-K, or the turbocharger’s compressor.

 What Is ERS On An F1 Car?